derailed-dash/Advent-of-Code/docs/python/numpy.md

 ### Flattening

- We can also flatten an existing array:
+We can also flatten an existing array.
+The `flatten()` method takes an existing array, and returns a new, flattened array.

 ```python
 my_array = np.asarray([[2,3,4],